 Safe Cooking Methods Matter

-Bake or grill skin at 375°F until crispy—about 10-12 minutes.
+Skin and bake or grill at 375F until crispy-roughly 10-12 minutes.
 Skip oils and spices, which often upset stomachs.
 Remove any hidden seasonings like garlic powder before serving.

 Introduce this protein-rich food gradually.
 Watch for itching or digestive changes.
-Pair it with their usual diet rather than replacing meals.
-Always consult your vet if transitioning to new foods or managing sensitivities.
+Combine it with their normal diet as opposed to meal replacement.
+If switching to new foods or dealing with sensitivities, always check with your vet.

 Potential Health Risks and Environmental Concerns